Development of gnuplot 4.3

 Downloading sources from the CVS repository

-Up-to-date source code of gnuplot (development version of gnuplot, series 4.3)
+Up-to-date source code of gnuplot (development version of gnuplot, currently 5.3)

 resides at